chef-cft/dca_workshop/README.md

 ## Assumptions
 * Workflow is not addressed in this workshop
-* Bootstrapping is not addressed in this workshop, we are looking at it from a scenario where users can log into Automate and already see what is being managed/scanned.
+* How-to-bootstrap is not addressed in this workshop as we are looking at it from a scenario where users can log into Automate and already see what is being managed/scanned.
 If its important for your customer to see bootstrapping, you of course come with the nodes running but not yet bootstrapped and have your participants execute a knife command

 ### Workshop in the cloud